katrinakalantar/mBALvTA_comparison/mbal_v_ta.md

 # dev.off()
 ```

-Difference in the genus-level pearson correlation between infxn and no infxn
+**GENUS-LEVEL PEARSON CORRELATION** : We evaluate the pearson correlation between mBAL and TA samples from the same individual.

 ``` r
 if(generate_pdfs){